Building the Future of Biodefense

 Biothreat intelligence to deter and detect natural, accidental, deliberate and novel biological agents.

-Recommendation: Organizations in Travis County, Texas, should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
-Measles is highly contagious and can quickly spread among unvaccinated individuals in a work environment.
+Recommendation: Influenza and other respiratory infections can impact employee absenteeism due to illness or caregiving duties.
+Organizations in Indonesia should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.

 Leverage operational biosurveillance to anticipate and assess biological risks, drive decision-making, and protect mission-critical operations.